rellermeyer/TUD-DistributedSystems/docs/report.md

 ![Latency comparison between normal operation and a byzantine non-primary coordinator](./images/latency.png){#fig:evaluationchart1 width=75%}

+**TODO:** explain that the stddev is not the stddev of the latency measurements, but of the latency measurement averages (over 100 measurements).
+The stddev of the latency is higher.

 ## Future Work

 - Expanding the simulation of byzantine behaviour.